-Three weeks ago, one of my patients told me that she had experienced an annoying cough, after few days of cold symptoms.
-To help her cough, she began consuming 1 to 2 teaspoons of honey at bedtime.
+Three weeks ago, a patient told me that she had experienced an annoying cough, after a few days of cold symptoms.
+To help her cough, she consumed 1 to 2 teaspoons of honey every day.

 I was curious and excited about my patient’s experience and I wanted to know more.

 I looked at research papers and found that — as I expected– no high-quality studies have examined the usefulness of honey in the treatment of cough.

 Most studies were small and examined the effect of eating honey, mostly in children suffering from cough.

 A literature review looking at several studies in children concluded that consuming honey might be better in relieving coughs in children, compared to not doing anything at all or taking Benadryl.